simon-shd/libltc-napi-limited/README.md

 # <a name="project-name"></a>Libltc NAPI (Limited)

 > libltc-napi-limited is a limited (decode-only) implementation of the libltc C library in NodeJS, using node-addon-api.
-It can decode a raw audio file, or an audio stream.
+It can decode a raw audio file or an audio stream.

 (from the Libltc website):